balaji1974/apachecamel/README.md

 	Exchange ID
 	Message Exchange Pattern (MEP) - InOnly/InOut
 	Input Message and (Optional) Output Message

+DSL - Camel uses Domain Specification Language
 ```

+## Important Note: To run any of the below programs, please remove the @Component tag inside the router package of that program

 ### 1) MyFirstTimerRouter - General sample that shows the ability of camel transformation and processing